akhal3d96/RLyrics/README.md

 **TODO:**

- - Save lyrics which weren't fetched from a file.
+ - Save lyrics which weren't fetched from a file (a smarter way).
  - Directories search and discover.
  - Add other services.